rrainey/dropkick/README.md

 # Dropkick
 **An experimental logger for skydivers**

+These devices are designed to be carried in a skydiver's breast pocket.
+The device loggs GPS position, barometric altitude, body rotation rates, and acceleration forces.
+Data is logged to a SD card for analysis on the ground.

-There are two board variants active in thie project: V4 SAM, is the board I used for skydiving.
-V5-CAM is a design repurposed for real-time use on a telescope mount.
+There are two board variants active in thie project: V4 SAM, is the board I use for skydiving.
+V5-CAM is a design repurposed for real-time use on a telescope poiting experiments.
 See [CHANGELOG.md](CHANGELOG.md) for a more detailed history.

-Revised firmware still needs to be implemented for V4-SAM.

 ## Sponsorship
 I'd like to thank [PCBWay](https://www.pcbway.com/) for their generous sponsorship.
 PCBWay supplied prototype PCBs and solder stencils for the CAM variant of this project.
 My experience with PCBWay predates their sponsorship here.
 In my experience, PCBWay has been a great choice for my projects.
 They deliver good PCBs and accurate stencils quickly.